Yellowstone nonprofit Family Promise joins effort to get SB 195 passed; opponents voice safety concerns

 She said they have a network of 30 churches in the county that provide an 'Interfaith Hospitality Network,' which means they provide housing for homeless families.
 They've been doing it for about 19 years.

-She said in November of 2022, the fire marshal asked Family Promise to stop using churches for overnight lodging, citing local fire and building codes, as well as safety and liability issues.
-The fire marshal told Family Promise they would need to undergo a change of use process with the City of Billings in order for the churches to be used that way.
+Donnot shared an email they got from Fire Marshal Bill Tatum in November 2022 asking Family Promise to stop using churches for overnight lodging.
+The fire marshal cited local fire and building codes, as well as safety and liability issues.
+He told Family Promise they would need to undergo a change of use process with the City of Billings in order for the churches to be used that way.

 "The codes are very muddled, so we're having a really hard time finding a remedy to open the shelter back up," Donnot said.
 "But since we've been closed, at the beginning of November, we've had to turn away 50 homeless families with children.
 Donnot said.
 "It's cold outside.
 And we are a lot of times their only option, for single fathers especially.
 We're the only option for a single father to keep the family together when they're in a crisis situation."